Children in skating program

 Pre and post-care

-• CSA approved helmets are required for all skating programs.
+• CSA approved helmets and skates are required for all skating programs.

-• We recommend mittens/gloves, ski pants, and a jacket for skating lessons
+• Please dress appropriately for the arena.
+We recommend gloves, snow pants and a jacket for all skating lessons.

 • Please refer to the course description, program information email, and Common Questions for more information